SEO Optimization

 Terminal

-great-docs seo --fixThis will create sitemap.xml and robots.txt if theyβre missing.
+great-docs seo --fixThis creates sitemap.xml and robots.txt if theyβre missing and patches any fixable issues in the built output.

 CI Integration